-Hormonal acne, which is caused by fluctuations in androgen levels, tends to be the most dominant cause of acne.
-It’s particularly common in women a few days before their menstruation.
+Hormonal acne is caused by fluctuations in androgen levels.
+It is particularly frequent in women a few days before menstruation.
 Androgens promote the production of sebum – an oily substance that keeps the skin and hair moisturized.
-Too much sebum, however, can pile up in the hair follicles and block the pores.
-This can lead to acne.
+Too much sebum, however, can pile up in the hair follicles and block pores, leading to acne.

 The use of tretinoin for the treatment of skin conditions including acne dates back to the 1960s.
 It was the first retinoid approved by the U.S. Food and Drug Administration (FDA) in 1971.

 Retinoids are compounds related to vitamin A that regulate the growth of cells.
 They are also involved in other important biological processes including vision, inflammation, embryogenesis, and reproduction.
 Retinoids work by speeding up skin cell turnover.
 When a retinoid cream or gel is applied to the skin, new skin cells are produced at a more rapid pace.
 This leaves less time for pores to become blocked.